dcheley/QSDL-Website/README.md

 # QSDL Website

-* A simple website built to display information about Toronto's Queen Street Dart League.
-Several static pages are used through a pages controller.
+A simple website built to display information about Toronto's Queen Street Dart League.

+* Contains several static pages rendered through a pages controller.

 * Able to create/update info about Teams and Bars.